 Q: I need information for a paper I'm writing.
 Will you send me the information I need via e-mail?

 A: Historical research is the same as any other kind of academic research - it requires time and effort to review the information available and make decisions about what is relevant to the assignment.
 If a simple fact is needed, the archives may be able to provide that information via e-mail.
 However, most historical research requires a hands-on approach.
-Contact UnivArchives@txstate.edu to inquire about resources that relate to your topic and to schedule a research appointment.
+Ask an Archivist about resources that relate to your topic and let you know if you will need to make a research appointment.

 Q: Can I buy a yearbook (the Pedagog)?

 A: The University Archives collects yearbooks for preservation in the collection, but does not hold extras to sell.
-The Pedagog is available for research online, and bound issues are available for use in the general collection and in the University Archives.
+The Pedagog is now accessible online, and bound issues are available for use in the general collection and in the University Archives.
 (If you are interested in owning a yearbook, we have noticed that Pedagogs are occasionally available for purchase on eBay.)